s546652/GDP-1-Project_Team_1/DataBase/ReadMe.md

 Reasearching on connecting iOS app to either MySQL or SQLite.

 <a href="https://medium.com/@joseortizcosta/connecting-ios-app-to-mysql-database-with-swift-5-using-protocol-delegation-and-mvc-architectural-259dc32fcc4b">Connecting iOS App to MySQL Database with Swift 5</a><br>

+Going to implement the research parts in Xcode, and also have to try migrating SQLite to Azure